 - Speak!
 Use any possibility to speak and don’t be afraid of making mistakes.
 Moreover you must be willing to make mistakes – this is the only way to overstep the language barrier.

 Initially we mostly wanted to give Russian learners more possibilities for their everyday practice.
 That is why our site’s name is Everyday Russian.
 We don’t publish lessons every day anymore but we are still devoted to our idea: to provide free online Russian lessons for every Russian learner and Russian lover, to make learning Russian fun and intersting, to keep the motivation alive.

 That is why we do our best to make the site better and more useful, invent new types of activities and exercises, work on lesson translations.

 While studying our lessons we strongly recommend you to listen to the audio as many times as you need till every word sounds familiar to you.
 It would be also useful getting back to previously studied lessons from time to time and to check if you comprehend them in full.

-Careful studying of the transcript of the audio (which are available for free for all of our lessons) will give you even better result.
+Carefully studying the transcript to the audio (which are available for free for all of our lessons) will give you even better result.
 Write out all unknown words and memorize them.
-Don’t hesitate to read the transcript out loud, that will surely help you master the pronunciation.
+Don’t hesitate to read the transcript out loud, that will surely help you to master the pronunciation.

 If you don’t understand anything, just skip it and get back to it some later.
 You’ll see it will be much easier then.